devcontainers/devcontainers.github.io/_implementors/features.md

 By default, Features are installed on top of a base image in an order determined as optimal by the implementing tool.

-If any of the following properties are provided in the feature's `devcontainer-feature.json`, or the user's `devcontainer.json`, the order indicated by these propert(ies) are respected (with decreasing precedence).
+If any of the following properties are provided in the Feature's `devcontainer-feature.json`, or the user's `devcontainer.json`, the order indicated by these propert(ies) are respected (with decreasing precedence).

 1. The `overrideFeatureInstallOrder` property in user's `devcontainer.json`.
 Allows users to control the order of execution of their Features.
 2. The `installsAfter` property defined as part of a Feature's `devcontainer-feature.json`.